simran6choudhary/Credit-card-fraud-detection-/README.md

 Feature Importance: Analysis revealed that several anonymized V-features (e.g., V14,V17,V10) were the most critical statistical predictors of fraud, driving the model's decision-making process.

-Final Key Result: The Tuned XGBoost Model achieved a Recall of XX% (catching XX% of all fraud) with a Precision of YY% (meaning YY% of all transactions flagged were genuinely fraudulent).
+Final Key Result: The Tuned XGBoost Model achieved a Recall of 83.1%.

 Future Work: